jiobu1/jiobu1.github.io/_posts/2021-03-04-CitySpire.md

 <p>Most people when looking to relocate, already have a city in mind but we felt that getting a recommendation of similar cities would be a way to open up other possibilities of where the user could look to move to.</p>

-<p>To implement the recommendation system, I used a machine learning model called [nearest neighbors](https://scikit-learn.org/stable/modules/neighbors.html) from sci-kit learn library.
+<p>To implement the recommendation system, I used a machine learning model called <a href="https://scikit-learn.org/stable/modules/neighbors.html">nearest neighbors</a> from sci-kit learn library.
 After merging the different data we collected into a dataframe, I scaled the data, so that columns such as rent and population did not get weighted heavier than percentages or decimal numbers.
 Then a column called nearest was added to the dataframe.
 This data is then returned using the get_recommendations endpoint.</p>

 <script src="https://gist.github.com/jiobu1/719a1016f6e6c6fcd994d04115dd80be.js"></script>